-Although this function is usable in Visual Basic, PIL\ViewSubArray should be preferred because it incorporates bounds-checking and other safety features.
+A more secure version of this function exists as PIL_ViewSub_s.
+However although these functions are usable in Visual Basic, PIL_ViewSubArray may be preferred because it uses VB native arrays, providing automated bounds-checking and other safety features.

 For sub-units of 32 bits or less it is acceptable to pass a reference to a simple variable for the result: